What Is Public Record?

 What if I Need Help Defending a DUI Charge?

-Attorney Steven Tomeo is a member of the National College for DUI Defense and is highly knowledgeable when it comes to DUI laws.
+Attorney Jonathan Sills has been recognized by the National Advocacy for DUI Defense as one of the top DUI attorneys in Connecticut and is highly knowledgeable when it comes to DUI laws.
 As such, we are not only committed to protecting the rights of drivers, but we are equipped to determine the best course of action in your traffic court case and help you secure the best possible result.
 If you need assistance defending a DUI charge or help navigating your traffic court case, don’t wait—call (860) 524-8118 now to schedule your complimentary consultation.